liberapay/liberapay.com/README.md

-[Liberapay](http://liberapay.com) is a recurrent donations platform, trying to bring back the original spirit of Gittip that [Gratipay](http://gratipay.com) has [strayed away from](https://medium.com/gratipay-blog/gratipay-2-0-2453d3c53077).
+[Liberapay](http://liberapay.com) is a recurrent donations platform.

+It's a fork of Gittip/Gratipay, see [this post](https://github.com/liberapay/salon/issues/8) for the differences between the two.

 ## Contact